Trapped in his crashed truck, an Indiana man is rescued after 6 days surviving on rainwater

 Reum told them his cell phone had fallen out of reach and his body was trapped, preventing him from calling for aid.

-“Had it not been for the two individuals that were walking the creek this afternoon, this incident more than likely would have had a different outcome,” Fifield said in a news release.
+“Had it not been for the two individuals that were walking the creek this afternoon, this incident more than likely would have had a different outcome,” Fifield said in a statement.
 Reum’s “will to survive this crash was nothing short of extraordinary.”